FEUP-LDTS-2021/ldts-project-assignment-g1307/README.md

 # LDTS_T13_G1307 - CHESS

 [![BCH compliance](https://bettercodehub.com/edge/badge/FEUP-LDTS-2021/ldts-project-assignment-g1307?branch=main&token=2069e510e81e7f336cdcd7437f6fe15351e0c380)](https://bettercodehub.com/)
+-
 - TEST IN SPOCK: BetterCodeHub fails to recognize tests in spock.

+- Error-Prone: we have left only 4 warnings that we think are not worth of changing (1 related to the game loop, the others to the use of printstacktrace())

+- Pitest : we opt to omit some classes from the analysis which we thought were not susceptible of analysis

 ## Game Description